-In addition, Dédale Asia Pacific has engaged an expert advisory panel to guide the strategic direction of the review and support the independent review team with specialist knowledge including international best practice in fatigue risk management, safety management and aviation regulation.
-They will oversee and critique key deliverables throughout the review, including project conclusions and the final report of the independent review team.
+In addition, Dédale Asia Pacific engaged an expert advisory panel to guide the strategic direction of the review and support the independent review team with specialist knowledge including international best practice in fatigue risk management, safety management and aviation regulation.
+They oversaw and critiqued key deliverables throughout the review, including project conclusions and the final report of the independent review team.

 - Dr Curtis Graeber; global expert on fatigue science and risk management, safety management and human factors, USA

 - Jean Pariès; international expert on flight safety and human factors; President of the Resilience Engineering Association, Dédale SAS, France